A Local’s 10-Day Georgia Itinerary - Countrywide Road Trip

 In this itinerary, I’ve tried to put together a route that hits many of what I consider to be Georgia’s most unmissable sights, but does so in an efficient manner that maximizes your time in each destination rather than sitting in the car.

-Your flight will almost certainly arrive into Tbilisi, so that’s where your journey will begin.
-From Tbilisi, you’ll then head into wine country in Kakheti.
+Days 1-3: Your flight will almost certainly arrive into Tbilisi, so that’s where your journey will begin and where you’ll stay for the next 3 days.

-While in Kutaisi, you’ll have an opportunity to go for a very unusual spa experience, and make a few visits to unique natural areas.
+I’ve got you staying 2 nights here, during which time you’ll have an opportunity to go for a very unusual spa experience, and make a few visits to unique natural areas.
+Overnight in Kutaisi both nights.

 Day 1: Explore Tbilisi’s historic center